JohnCoene/javascript-for-r/_book/3-24-htmlwidgets-gio.md

 #> [{"e":"CN","i":"US","v":3300000},{"e":"CN","i":"RU","v":10000}]
 ```

-As mentioned previously, the convention has it that rectangular data (data frames) are serialised row-wise.
+As mentioned previously, the convention has it that rectangular data (data frames) are serialised\index{serialise} row-wise.
 That is likely to be a recurring problem for many widgets.

 ## Transforming Data {#widgets-full-transform-data}

-There are multiple ways to transform the data and ensure the serialised JSON is as the JavaScript library expects it to be.
+There are multiple ways to transform the data and ensure the serialised\index{serialise} JSON is as the JavaScript library expects it to be.
 The following sections explore those various methods before settling on a specific one for the gio package.

 ### Using JavaScript {#widgets-full-transform-data-js}